EESSI/docs/docs/getting_access/eessi_container.md

 To use EESSI, continue reading the section [Using EESSI](../../using_eessi).

-## Viewing usage information for `eessi_container.sh`
+## Help for `eessi_container.sh`
-The example in the [Quickstart](#quickstart) paragraph facilitates an interactive session with read access to the EESSI pilot.
-It does so, because the script `eessi_container.sh` uses some carefully chosen defaults.
+The example in the [Quickstart](#quickstart) paragraph facilitates an interactive session with read access to the EESSI pilot software stack.
+It does not require any command-line arguments, because the script `eessi_container.sh` uses some carefully chosen defaults.
 To view all options of the script and its default values, run the command
 ``` { .bash .copy }
 ./eessi_container.sh --help